fernandobelotto/fernandobelotto/README.md

 - 👨‍💻  I'm an **software engineer**
 - 🚀  Who is currently working at _dLocal_ in projects involving typescript, react, golang and quarkus
+- 📚  I got experience working with all the major web frameworks (react, vue and angualar), mobile dev with react-native and also nodejs (all in typescript)
+- 📝  Right now i'm studying mobile development with flutter
 - 📫  lets talk about technology! you can reach me by email at any time
 - 👨‍🔬  Fun fact: I got an chemistry background